The effect of a longitudinal density gradient on electron plasma wake field acceleration: The model and results

-Next we investigate the effect of negative density gradient on PWFA.
-Fig.\ref{fig9} is similar to Fig.\ref{fig1}, but for the case of negative density gradient, according to equation \ref{e2} and 3D.
-We see in top row of Fig.\ref{fig9} that electrostatic plasma wake becomes spatially wider spread, compared to the homogeneous density 3D case, with larger distances between the peaks and troughs in x-direction.
-In the transverse y-direction size of the wake grows too, such that by the end of simulation the wake is larger than $y_{max}= 234.229$ $\mu$m (note that we plot data up to 23-rd grid point cutting off plot at 224 $\mu$m). $E_x$ now attains two-and-a-half times smaller value of $-1.1 \times 10^{10}$ V/m.
+Next, the effect of negative density gradient on PWFA is investigated.
+Fig.\ref{fig9} is similar to Fig.\ref{fig1}, but for the case of negative density gradient, according to equation \ref{e2}.
+It can be seen in top row of Fig.\ref{fig9} that electrostatic plasma wake becomes spatially wider spread, compared to the homogeneous density 3D case, with larger distances between the peaks and troughs in x-direction.
+In the transverse y-direction size of the wake grows too, such that by the end of simulation the wake is larger than $y_{max}= 234.229$ $\mu$m (note that data up to 23-rd grid point is plotted, cutting off plot at 224 $\mu$m). $E_x$ now attains two-and-a-half times smaller value of $-1.1 \times 10^{10}$ V/m.
 Again, this can be explained by the fact that plasma wake size is prescribed by the electron inertial length, $ c /\omega_{pe} \propto 1/ \sqrt{n_e}$.
 Thus, progressively decreasing density creates less localized, wider-spread and thus weaker plasma wake.
-We also see lesser number of oscillations (peaks and troughs) in the wake.
+Also lesser number of oscillations (peaks and troughs) in the wake is seen.
 This is because the plasma wake is oscillating spatially at $\omega_{pe}$, which is decreasing with the decrease of number density.
 Surprisingly, transverse EM fields (middle and bottom rows in Fig.\ref{fig9}) are similar in their structure to that of homogeneous density case (middle and bottom rows in Fig.\ref{fig1}).
-On contrary, in positive density gradient case (middle and bottom rows in Fig.\ref{fig5}) we see more localized $E_y$ and $E_z$.
-Thus, we conclude that negative gradient affects only electrostatic, $E_x$ component and not $E_y$ or $E_z$.
+On the contrary, in positive density gradient case (middle and bottom rows in Fig.\ref{fig5}) more localized $E_y$ and $E_z$ is seen.
+Thus, it is concluded that negative gradient affects only electrostatic, $E_x$ component and not $E_y$ or $E_z$.

-Fig.\ref{fig10} is as in Fig.\ref{fig2} but for the case of negative density gradient, according to equation \ref{e2} and 3D.
-We see that in this case electron density cavities are larger in size, commensurate with a more wider-spread electrostatic wake.
-In the ion density (bottom row) because x-axis spans entire domain, background density 10-fold decrease is clearly seen.
+Fig.\ref{fig10} is as in Fig.\ref{fig2} but for the case of negative density gradient, according to equation \ref{e2}.
+It can be seen that, in this case, electron density cavities are larger in size, commensurate with a more wider-spread electrostatic wake.
+In the ion density (bottom row) because x-axis spans entire domain, background density ten-fold decrease is clearly seen.
+This decrease is prescribed by equation \ref{e2}.
 Ion density perturbation is of the same order as the background density.